JonasSemprini/Kattis-Problems/README.md

 # Kattis-Problems
-Repository for stashing solved problems and efforts made at Kattis
+Repository for stashing solved problems and efforts made at Kattis.